 It was also around that time that I read Steven Pressfield’s The War of Art, which is the book that really made something click.
 It made me think, if I’m coming up with excuses to not work on the clarinet, then I shouldn’t be pursuing it.
-And that’s a book that I try to read once a year because every time you read it, you’re like oh, yeah, yep, just click that back into place it sets things off.
+And that’s a book that I try to read once a year because every time you read it, you’re like oh, yep, that’s clicked back into place.

 And so, once that happened people seemed to be like, ‘Oh Tom’s in practice rooms at dumb o’clock in the morning’.
 I’m a little more lax on it now that I’m further away from uni.
-But generally if I’m having a good day, I’m in a practice room at 7:00 a.m.
+But generally if I’m having a good day, I’m in a practice room at 7am.
 And then I’ll clock off at midday.
 And then I’m done.
-It’s not necessarily that I’m insane and practising 7:00am till 7:00pm.
+It’s not necessarily that I’m insane and practicing 7am till 7pm.

 If you set your priorities, the practice comes first.
-Then you’ve gotten the stuff you need to do technically out of the way, and then rehearsals can come up in the evening after you’ve had a rest.
+Then you’ve gotten the stuff you need to do out of the way, and rehearsals can come up in the evening once you’ve had a rest.

 You play in orchestras, chamber groups which explore more standard repertoire, as well as an ensemble dedicated to playing newly composed music, six-four.
 Do you have an idea of how you might like to combine these different kinds of music performance in your future?

-I would hold some sort of orchestral position… To some extent, you have to take what you’re given.
-I’d love to take a principal clarinet job if I’m offered one, but I wouldn’t be against the idea of a smaller, second clarinet positon or bass clarinet positon.
+I would love to hold some sort of orchestral position… To some extent, you have to take what you’re given.
+I’d take a principal clarinet job if I was offered one, but I wouldn’t be against the idea of a smaller, second clarinet position or bass clarinet position.
 Or even a job in a smaller orchestra where I am not necessarily required full time, so that I can do things like travel, have a chamber music series, or put on solo recitals, or teach… I really enjoy doing all of them!

 One thing that has been amazing recently is, alongside the Melbourne University orchestra and doing a bit of work with ANAM and the MSO, I’ve still managed to take part in chamber music gigs and solo recitals, with something almost every week.
-Which is really fun.
+Which has been really fun!
 How am I going to make it work long-term?
 I don’t know.
 Part of it is, how seriously do I pursue the orchestral job, alongside regular chamber gigs.

 So you have a thriving Instagram account as a clarinettist, with around 7,500 followers.
-I’ve seen that you post videos of you playing, you’ve done question and answer segments, and its built up quite the community!
+I’ve seen that you post videos of you playing, you’ve done Q & A segments, and its built up quite the community!
 Has that account challenged you in particular ways, or encouraged you to do things you wouldn’t normally do, or meet people you wouldn’t have met otherwise?
-How have you found the experience?

 I would say it’s a double-edged sword.
-That’s not to say that I don’t like it, or don’t appreciate the fact I have a cool following of people that are interested in the stuff that I do… But there are definite challenges which come up, in choosing to be so public about everything that I choose to do.
+That’s not to say that I don’t like it, or don’t appreciate the fact I have a cool following of people who are interested in the stuff that I do… But there are definite challenges which come up, in choosing to be so public about everything.

-If you read the description for that account, it’s a generally as a means for me to document the progress that I make on the clarinet.
-And already, I’ve found it very interesting, every once in a while a video will pop up that I posted a year ago, and I can go back and see how different my playing is… so it’s generally a bit of a selfish thing!
+If you read the description for that account, it was created as a means for me to document the progress I make on the clarinet.
+And already, I’ve found it very interesting, every once in a while a video will pop up that I posted a year ago, and I can go back and see how different my playing is… so it’s a bit of a selfish thing!

-The tricky bit, is because you essentially turn something like that into a brand which is your name, a lot of criticism starts flying around, am I getting paid to represent a particular brand… so you have to be conscious of that, of not coming across like someone who’s just shilling for a particular reed or clarinet.
-So I’m careful of that.
-So I have to try to steer clear of too much ‘gear talk’, even though I genuinely love talking about gear, anyone who’s sat down to chat to me about it knows that.
+The tricky bit comes with having your name turn into your own personal brand.
+A lot of criticism starts flying around, am I getting paid to represent a particular brand… so you have to be conscious of that, of not coming across like someone who’s just shilling for a particular reed or clarinet.
+I have to try to steer clear of too much ‘gear talk’, even though I genuinely love talking about gear, anyone who’s sat down to chat to me about it knows that.

-There have been a couple of teachers around the place that I’ve been able to get in contact with and just talk about things.
+There have been a couple of teachers around the place that I’ve been able to get in contact with.
 Which may or may not lead to something in the future, but no guarantees there.
 And being able to speak to other performers about their craft.

 I used to use it as something that kept me really honest, as I would be trying to post something before 8am… so I would get to a practise room, warm up for half an hour, then try find something to play and post before 8am.
 I’m a lot less regimented about it now!